-Originators of information who are required under the Civil Aviation Rules to provide information to the AIP Service and to the NOTAM Office for publication include-
+Originators of information who are required under the rules to provide information to the AIP Service and to the NOTAM Office for publication include:

-- aerodrome operators certificated under CAR Part 139 - telecommunication service organisations certificated under CAR Part 171 - air traffic service organisations certificated under CAR Part 172 - meteorological service organisations certificated under CAR Part 174 - instrument flight procedure service organisations certificated under CAR Part 173 - AIS organisations certificated under CAR Part 175
+- aerodrome operators certificated under Part 139 - telecommunication service organisations certificated under Part 171 - air traffic service organisations certificated under Part 172 - meteorological service organisations certificated under Part 174 - instrument flight procedure service organisations certificated under Part 173 - AIS organisations certificated under Part 175

-Other organisations not subject to Civil Aviation Rule requirements who originate information for publication in the AIPNZ and by NOTAM include-
+Other organisations not subject to Civil Aviation Rule requirements who originate information for publication in the AIPNZ and by NOTAM include:

-- the CAA Civil Aviation Authority - non-certificated aerodrome operators (subject to special requirements) - Customs, Immigration, Health and Conservation Authorities - Defence organisations
+- CAA - non-certificated aerodrome operators (subject to special requirements) - Customs, Immigration, Health and Conservation Authorities - Defence organisations

-The AIS organisations are required to ensure that they have applicable input information from the AISs Aeronautical Information Services of other States.
+The AIS organisations are required to ensure that they have applicable input information from the AISs of other States.

-The AIP Service organisation is required, under rule 175.103(b)(1), to establish an office as New Zealand's point of contact with the AISs Aeronautical Information Services of other States.
+The AIP Service organisation is required, under rule 175.103(b)(1), to establish an office as New Zealand's point of contact with the AISs of other States.
 This is required for the international exchange of aeronautical information except NOTAM.
-The AIP Service organisation therefore needs to establish wherever practicable, facilities for direct contact with these overseas AISs Aeronautical Information Services.
+The AIP Service organisation therefore needs to establish wherever practicable, facilities for direct contact with these overseas AISs.